-Ms. White, 39, was Chief Operating Officer at Snap Inc., a photo messaging company, from January 2014 through March 2015.
-Prior to joining Snap, Ms. White held several leadership roles at Facebook, Inc., a social networking company, from 2010 to 2013, including Head of Business Operations for Instagram, Senior Director of Mobile Business Development and Partnerships, and Senior Director of Local.
-Ms. White also held leadership roles at Google from 2001 to 2010.
-She has been a director of Graco since February 2018 and is also a director of lululemon athletica inc. and Zayo Group Holdings, Inc. Ms. White is an advisor to Hyperloop One, VSCO and Anthos Capital, and serves on the Executive Advisory Council for the National Center for Women & Information Technology.
+Ms. White, 41, is President of Anthos Capital LP, a venture capital and private equity firm specializing in growth capital investments.
+She assumed this position in September 2018.
+Ms. White was Chief Operating Officer at Snap Inc., a photo messaging company, from January 2014 through March 2015.
+Prior to joining Snap, Ms. White held several leadership roles at Facebook, Inc., a social networking company, from 2010 to 2013, including Head of Business Operations for Instagram, Senior Director of Mobile Business Development and Partnerships, and Senior Director of Local, Ms. White also held leadership roles at Google from 2001 to 2010.
+She has been a director of Graco since February 2018 and is also a director of lululemon athletica inc. and Zayo Group Holdings, Inc. Ms. White is an advisor to Hyperloop One and VSCO, and serves on the Executive Advisory Council for the National Center for Women & Information Technology.
 Ms. White brings e-commerce and social media expertise to our Board as well as a wealth of business experience and judgment gained in her senior management positions at some of the world's most successful technology companies.

-Directors whose terms continue until 2019:
+Directors whose terms continue until 2022: